Koreans: Genetics

-Modern Koreans primarily descend from Bronze Age farmers from the West Liao River.
-These farmers can be modeled as having Ancient Northern East Asian ancestry, related to Yellow River farmers from the Middle to Late Neolithic period, and Ancient Northeast Asian ancestry, related to Amur hunter-gatherers.West Liao River ancestry is associated with the Upper Xiajiadian culture, which can represent the ancestral source for Bronze Age and modern Koreans.
-Similar to modern Japanese, Koreans possess genetic components related to Ancient Northeast Asians from Mongolia and the Baikal region and to a lesser extent, Papuans and Vanutuans, which might reflect a deep ancestry that's shared by most Asian populations.According to Kim et al. (2020), genetic variation within modern Koreans is attributed to the introduction of combined Vat Komnou and Nui Nap ancestries from Southern China after the Bronze Age.
+According to Sun et al., modern Koreans primarily descend from Bronze Age farmers from the West Liao River.
+These farmers can be modelled as having Ancient Northern East Asian ancestry, related to Yellow River farmers from the Middle to Late Neolithic period, and Ancient Northeast Asian ancestry, related to Amur hunter-gatherers.
+West Liao River ancestry is associated with the Upper Xiajiadian culture, which can represent the ancestral source for Bronze Age and modern Koreans.
+According to Kim et al. (2020), most genetic variation within modern Koreans is attributed to the introduction of combined Vat Komnou and Nui Nap ancestries from Southern China after the Bronze Age.
 Other studies also show this Southeast Asian contribution in proto-Koreans.
 Wang and Wang (2022) states that Koreans from the Neolithic to the Three Kingdoms Period, a span covering roughly 6000 BC to AD 500, have Jōmon ancestry, which ranged from 10% to 95%, and significantly contributed to the genetic makeup of modern Koreans.
 But subsequent arrivals of newcomers from Manchuria 'diluted' this Jōmon ancestry and made the Koreans genetically homogenous.
 Because of this, Koreans are closely related to Korea TK_1 individuals, who additionally exhibit affinities with Eastern Chinese, due to their lower Jōmon ancestry.
 Other studies suggest long-term continuity between Bronze Age West Liao River populations and modern Koreans, similar to Japanese.
-According to Sun et al. (2023), modern Koreans can be modeled as having Bronze Age West Liao River ancestry (100%) or as a mixture of Bronze Age West Liao River (85%) and Taiwan Hanben ancestry (15%).
+Koreans are also closely related to modern Manchus and Yamato Japanese but possess more Siberian ancestry than Manchus.
+According to Sun et al. (2023), modern Koreans can be modelled as having Bronze Age West Liao River ancestry (100%) or as a mixture of Bronze Age West Liao River (85%) and Taiwan Hanben ancestry (15%).
 Jōmon ancestry in modern Koreans is estimated to be about 5%.
-A 2024 study shows close affinities between modern Koreans and the Doigahama Yayoi individual, who are the most related to Kofun and modern Japanese.
-This suggests that the peopling of Japan involved continuous migration from the Korean peninsula until the Kofun period although other studies suggest a separate introduction of East Asian-related and Northeast Asian-related ancestries in Japan.
+Koreans also have close affinities with the Doigahama Yayoi individual, who are closely related to ancient (e.g. Yayoi, Kofun etc.) and modern Japanese populations, and Yellow River populations from the Late Bronze Age and Iron Age.